This is a generic Widget interface, which is the base class for all other widgets.

 - bb BlitBuffer BlitBuffer to paint to.
 If it's the screen BlitBuffer, then widget will show up on screen refresh.

-- x int x offset within the BlitBuffer
+- x integer x offset within the BlitBuffer

-- y int y offset within the BlitBuffer
+- y integer y offset within the BlitBuffer